obiwanjacobi/Zsharp/docs/expressions/arithmetic.md

 x := (2 + a) * (b / 3) + d
 ```

-> TBD: Do operands need to be (made) of the same type?
+> TBD: Do operands need to be of the same type?

 Can you add an `U8` and an `U16`?

 I think we could make 'overloads' operator functions that take all possible operand data types and have an optimized implementation for each one.
+If an operator is 'Commutative', the operands can be swapped to match the data types.
+That way you do not have to implement a function for each variation.

 ---